CiscoDevNet/terraform-provider-aci/website/docs/r/coop_policy.html.markdown

 ```

 ## NOTE ##
-User can use resource of type aci_coop_policy to change configuration of object COOP Group Policy.
-User cannot create more than one instances of object COOP Group Policy.
+Users can use the resource of type aci_coop_policy to change the configuration of the object COOP Policy.
+Users cannot create more than one instance of object COOP Policy.

 ## Argument Reference ##

 * `annotation` - (Optional) Annotation of object COOP Group Policy.
-* `type` - (Optional) Authentication type.The specific type of the object or component.
+* `type` - (Optional) Authentication type.The specific type of object or component.
 Allowed values are "compatible", "strict".
 Type: String.
 * `name_alias` - (Optional) Name Alias of object COOP Group Policy.
 Type: String.
 * `description` - (Optional) Description of object COOP Group Policy.
 Type: String.